 The Sociedad Anónima is the most common form of Stock Corporation in Costa Rica, given its structural flexibility.
-The typical rates charged range from $350-$600, costs include official government stamps, taxes and legal fees.
+The typical legal fees/rates charged range from $500-$800, AND these costs include official government stamps, taxes and legal fees.
 There may be additional costs involved when a change in the board of directors of an off-the-shelf corporation is desired.
 If the company is to be recorded as a tax contributor, there may be additional expenses.
-Some law firms have established a cost of approximately $500-$600 for an off the shelf corporation, including viaticals, registration fees, the issuing of stock certificates, changes in the board of directors, and approval of corporate books.
+Some law firms have established a cost of approximately $500-$800 for an off the shelf corporation, including viaticals, registration fees, the issuing of stock certificates, changes in the board of directors, and approval of corporate books.

 A resident agent must be appointed for purposes of receiving notices, when the legal representative is not found.
 Under Costa Rican civil, commercial and administrative laws, corporations are separate legal entities, with a distinct personality, that is, their assets are considered separate from the assets of its shareholders or officers.
 The so-called ¨corporate veil¨ is usually respected, except in cases involving child support (pensiones aimentarias), alimony, and sometimes marital assets, when the spouse shows that he/she was a founding shareholder in the company.
 Responsibility or liabilities of a company do not reach its shareholders, parent company or other related entities.
 The Commerce Code states that the obligations of the shareholders are limited to payment of the capital stock.

 There are no restrictions on capitalization.
 However, whenever capitalization causes an increment in value of the stock of a company, the corporate resolution to increase the social capital must be elevated to a public deed, that is, authorized by a Notary Public, published in the official gazette and submitted to the Public Registry.